narumij/chull/README.md

 ## Overview

-A framework for macOS and iOS platforms that generates 3D convex hulls.
+A Swift Package for macOS and iOS platforms that generates 3D convex hulls.
 The chull.c file has been customized and wrapped for ease of use in Swift.

 ### License